-- Holidays start from just £335 per person
+- Book guided tours from £15.99 per person

 Below are the temperatures expected today at popular destinations in Lanzarote.
 Select a destination to compare today's forecast with average weather conditions.

 - Playa de los Pocillos

 - Puerto Calero